eragnms/edbo_data/README.md

 # Edbov Data

-A project that gathers information about from different sources and stores it in a SQLite database.
+A project that gathers information about from different sources.
 The sources currently implemented are Netatmo, Tibber and SMHI.

 For information on how to run and use the project see the project documentation.